NovemberFall/LeetCode-NoteBook/docs/Bit/hash.md

 0 ← Always
 ```

-- After this, the `%` operator is used to ensure that we are in the range of tab.length.
+- After this, the `%` operator is used to ensure that we are in the range of `table.length`.